 Custodial Credit Risk - Deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the School's deposits may not be returned to the School.
 The School does not have a custodial credit risk policy.
-All cash deposits are held in banks that qualify as public depositories under Florida law.
-All such deposits are insured by federal depository insurance and/or collateralized with securities held in Florida's multiple financial institution collateral pool as required by Chapter 280, Florida Statutes.
+Deposits on hand at financial institutions are insured by the Federal Deposit Insurance Company (FDIC) up to \$250,000.
+As of June 30, 2016, the School was not exposed to custodial credit risk.